rhjones/quilt-pattern-generator/README.md

 	- about
 - maybe someday rewrite [this](http://www.levitated.net/daily/lev9block.html) in JavaScript, for fun

-COMPLETE
+## COMPLETE
 - switch to using canvas instead of a bunch of spans
 	- draw quilt blocks on canvas
 		- figure out how to create different block types
 	- resize canvas & quilt diagram with window resize
-- better quilt & block size options
+- switch to standard quilt sizes + compatible block sizes
 - way to change quilt size
 - count (and display) # of HST and square blocks needed
 - calcuate necessary yardage